-Spend your week full of snuggling and singing to the children in the orphanage before venturing out of your steeple-filled city to discover colorful neighboring towns for the weekend.
+Spend your week full of playing and singing with the children in the orphanage.
+On the weekends, venture out of your steeple-filled city to discover colorful neighboring towns and villages.

-Romania is a country home to old traditions — the perfect place to uncover legends you grew up on (like Dracula), site-see the most stunning castles, or delve into quaint farming villages, sprinkled across rolling hills dotted with sheep and towering churches.
-Whatever part of Romania’s untapped charm steals your heart, know that the children you’ll be spending time with will really be the reason you love this country.
+Romania is a country home to old traditions — the perfect place to uncover legends you grew up on (like Dracula), site-see the most stunning castles, or delve into quaint farming villages.
+All these postcard-worthy sites are sprinkled across rolling hills dotted with sheep and towering churches.
+It’s unreal.
+Whatever part of Romania’s untapped charm steals your heart, know that the kids you’ll be spending time with will really be the reason you love this country.

 Romania may be small, but it’s packed full of colorful and peaceful towns hidden away from the tourist crowds.
-While we love exploring Romania (and highly recommend that you do!), it is also situated conveniently close to several favorite travel destinations allowing you to country hop on your vacations.
-Cross the border and be in another country in less than a day.
-In fact, Iasi is only 38 miles from Moldova and 135 miles from Ukraine!
-Easily cross off more than a handful of countries from your bucket list.
+While we love exploring Romania (and highly recommend that you do!), it is also situated conveniently close to several favorite travel destinations.
+Time to country hop on vacations!
+You can cross the border and be in another country in less than a day.
+A semester in Romania makes it easy to cross off more than a handful of countries from your bucket list.

-Not only do you get to explore Romania, but you can also vacation throughout the European Union and Ukraine.
+Plan on explore Romania, and planning vacations to countries throughout the European Union and Ukraine.
 Here’s just a few of our recommended spots to choose from …

 Sibiu, Romania — Spend the day wandering just one of our favorite hidden gem towns in Romania.
 Take photos of the streets lined with colorful buildings, wander art museums, and snag some treats from a vendor on the street.

-Italy — Eat to your heart’s content in Naples, stand in awe of historic architecture in Rome, and take a boat tour of Venice.
+Italy — Eat to your heart’s content in Naples!
+Then, stand in awe of historic architecture in Rome, or take a boat tour of Venice.

-Czech Republic — Arrive early, before other tourists, to walk along famous Charles Bridge, walk up the hill to Prague castle, and shop in this capital city.
+Czech Republic — Arrive early, before other tourists, to walk along famous Charles Bridge.
+Then, wander up the hill to Prague castle, and shop a little in this capital city.

-Ukraine — Visit castles at Kamianets-Podilskyi, soak up the sun at the Black Sea by visiting Odessa, spend a day in charming Lviv and don’t forget the capital, Kiev.
+Ukraine — Soak up the sun at the Black Sea by visiting Odessa, spend a day in charming Lviv and don’t forget the capital, Kiev.

-France — Fulfill your childhood dreams by having a picnic in front of the Eiffel Tower, spend an afternoon in the Louvre, and soak up the sun on the coast.
+France — Fulfill your childhood dreams by having a picnic in front of the Eiffel Tower.
+You also have to spend an afternoon in the Louvre, and soak up the sun on the coast.

-Slovenia — Boat across the lake to medieval Bled castle, take the train through the underground network of caves, and hike through ravines and canyons.
+Slovenia — Boat across the lake to medieval Bled castle, or take the train through the underground network of caves.
+You’ll need more time to hike through ravines and canyons.

 Bulgaria — Stroll the streets of the capital, relax in famous mineral spas, and bike the mountains along the Black Sea coast.

-Moldova — Explore cave monasteries, beautiful churches, and another chance to head to the coast.
+Moldova — This country is all about cave monasteries, beautiful churches, and another chance to head to the coast.
 Get the true feel of a Russian culture here.